Voices from the fight: An oral history of the four-year movement to defeat Donald Trump

 Democratic congresswoman from Michigan since 2015, representing suburban Detroit.

 Literally there were 20,000 people at the [Detroit] airport.
-They came from all over and it was the most spontaneous, wonderful — people came from up north, like Traverse City and Cadillac Michigan and Potoski, and they came from all over southeast Michigan.
+They came from all over and it was the most spontaneous, wonderful — people came from up north, like Traverse City and Cadillac Michigan and Petoskey, and they came from all over southeast Michigan.
 People just felt really united that a Muslim travel ban wasn’t okay and that we weren’t going to let that be a message in our community.

 Terry McAuliffe